baldwindavid/railative/README.markdown

 `Time.add_railative_interval`
 ----------------------------

-The library makes it easy to work with these String representations by extending the Time object with the "add_railative_interval" method.
-This method computes a new relative Time when passed a String interval representation.
-Time.now.add_railative_interval('5.years') would calculate a time object with a year of 2013.
-You can also pass negative values such as Time.now.add_railative_interval('-3.days').
-You can even pass a list of intervals such as...Time.now.add_railative_interval('2.hours, 30.minutes').
+The library makes it easy to work with these String representations by extending the Time object with the `add_railative_interval` method.
+This method computes a new relative Time when passed a String interval representation.  `Time.now.add_railative_interval('5.years')` would calculate a time object with a year of 2013.
+You can also pass negative values such as `Time.now.add_railative_interval('-3.days')`.
+You can even pass a list of intervals such as...`Time.now.add_railative_interval('2.hours, 30.minutes')`.
 The method will convert the string to an array and add each interval one by one.

 Here are a few examples from the console...